XRPLF/xrpl-dev-portal/content/concepts/tokens/stablecoin-configuration.md

 ---
-html: stablecoin-issuer-configuration.html
+html: stablecoin-configuration.html
 parent: trust-lines-and-issuing.html
 blurb: Configure your stablecoin to fine tune its capabilities.
 labels:
   - Tokens
 ---
-# Stablecoin Issuer  - Configuration
+# Stablecoin Configuration

 There are some settings you must configure on your XRP Ledger account before you start issuing tokens.
 For examples of how to configure these settings, see [Issue a Fungible Token](issue-a-fungible-token.html).